cdusold/lethal-moreads/thundermod/README.md

 # Miscellanious fixes

 - By default the game gets the ad sale value wrong on clients.
 This mod fixes that.
+  - ButteryFixes fixes this too, but these patches no longer conflict.
 - If a suit ad tries to play, something null reference exceptions and then no ad can ever play again.
 A custom ad selection is forced every time to prevent this, with configurable blacklist.
+  - If you're using ButterFixes, it actually fixes the suit ads so they can be played again.
+In that case, you might want to remove the suits from the ads blacklist.

 # Known issues

 - Ad count per quota does not save and will reset every time the file is loaded.

+# Compatibility

+- Should work with ButterFixes as of version 2.0.2
+  - You can remove suits from the blacklist if and only if Zeekerss fixes them, or you have ButteryFixes installed as well.
+- Actually works with RemoveAds, but that defeats the purpose.
+- As far as I know, everything is compatible, but let me know if anything comes up.

 # Support